oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 OAR system steps:

- 1. Before each job, the Runner_ initialize the CPUSET (see `CPUSET definition`_) with OPENSSH_CMD_ and an efficient launching tool : `Taktuk
+ 1. Before each job, the Runner_ initialize the CPUSET (see `CPUSET definition`_) with OPENSSH_CMD_ and an efficient launching tool :
-    <https://gforge.inria.fr/projects/taktuk/>`_.
-If it is not installed then OAR
+    `Taktuk <https://gforge.inria.fr/projects/taktuk/>`_.
+If it is not
-    uses an internal launching tool less optimized.
+    installed and configured (CPUSET_TAKTUK_CMD_) then OAR uses an internal launching tool less optimized.

  2. Afer each job, OAR deletes all processes stored in the associated CPUSET.
     Thus all nodes are clean after a OAR job.

 If you don't want to use this feature, you can, but nothing will waranty that every user processes will be killed after the end of a job.

+If you want you can implement your own cpuset management.
+This is done by editing 3 files (see also `CPUSET installation`_):

+ - cpuset_manager.pl : this script creates the cpuset on each nodes and also delete it at the end of the job.
+For more informations, you have to look at this script (there are several comments).

+ - oarsh : (OARSH_) this script is used to replace the standard "ssh" command.
+It gets the cpuset name where it is running and transfer this information via "ssh" and the "SendEnv" option.
+In this file, you have to change the "get_current_cpuset" function.

+ - oarsh_shell : (OARSH_SHELL_) this script is the shell of the oar user on each nodes.
+It gets environment variables and look at if there is a cpuset name.
+So if there is one it assigns the current process and its father to this cpusetname.
+So all further user processes will remind in the cpuset.
+   In this file you just have to change the "add_process_to_cpuset" function.

 Job deletion
 ------------